-Based on the results of AC 2018-2019, the following were implemented in AC 2019-2020:
+Based on the analysis of the AC 2019-2020 results, the following changes were implemented in AC 2020-2021:

-- Faculty more evenly distributed course loads to better facilitate communication and engagement with students - The Graduate Advisor encouraged all graduate students to enroll in MUS or MUED 5400 Special Problems in their penultimate semester - Faculty made a concerted effort to provide more focused feedback on comment sheets in end-of-semester jury performances - Graduate students were encouraged to use the jury performances as a mockaudition or performance situation - Graduate faculty members presented research in presentation at NSU Research Day, as well as at National and International conferences - The syllabi for upper-level music education courses were revised to include more discussion and debate about current issues
+- Faculty more evenly distributed graduate course loads to better facilitate communication and engagement with students. - The Graduate Advisor encouraged all graduate students to enroll in MUS or MUED 5400 Special Problems in their penultimate semester. - Faculty made a concerted effort to provide more focused feedback on comment sheets in end-of-semester jury performances. - Graduate students were encouraged to use the jury performances as a mockaudition or performance situation. - Graduate faculty members presented research in presentation at NSU Research Day, as well as at National and International conferences

+- The syllabi for upper-level music education courses were revised to include more discussion and debate about current issues. - Use of online webinars and discussion groups allowed for further discussion/debate opportunities in virtual or hybrid class situations.